gboduljak/stanford-compilers-coursework/README.md

 ## Setup & Reproduce
 This setup has been tested on Ubuntu 18, but I assume it should work on many distros with somewhat different package installations.
 The project depends on the reference COOL project and various tools.
+This setup is a variant of one discussed in the MOOC and the instructions written here originate from there.

 1. Install packages: sudo apt-get install flex bison build-essential csh libxaw7-dev
 2. Make the /usr/class directory: sudo mkdir /usr/class